vojj/BoatControl/README.md

 * Usage on your own risk

 ## Goals
-* Phase1: Control two or more propellers (0.6KW to 1.2KW)
+- [x] Phase1: Control two or more propellers (0.6KW to 1.2KW)
-* Phase1: User want to controll speed via an apple watch
+- [x] Phase1: User want to controll speed via an apple watch
+- [ ] Phase2: Do control a bit more secure
-* Phase2: GPS support
+- [ ] Phase3: GPS support (SpeedControl)

 ## System overview
 * Raspberry Pi Zero W